chrisshino/Portfolio-Project/README.md

 what this script does is runs node-sass and the -w watches the scss folder, then the -o sets the output to dist/css folder.

 f.
 In your html file make sure to link the stylesheet of MAIN.

+2. Creating the header

+a. first thing is to create the hamburger menu - I give the main div a class of menu-btn, then inside of it 3 divs with the clas btn-line to represent each line of the menu.

+b. adding the nav - this will have to halves when the burger menu is clicked: menu-branding and menu-nav.

+c. inside the menu-nav we add all the li tags inside a ul with an a tag that refer them to each html sheet.

+d.
+For the icons we use font - awesome. com.

+e.
+After that we are going to create out main section.
+Inside this we will have an h1, h2, and our icons.

+f.
+Jump into the main.css and we are going to start styling these things. all h's get margin: 0 and a lighter font-weight, nest inside the classes of lg-heading and sm-heading.
+We use the & parent selector to style the lg and sm headings and on the sm-heading we are adding some margin and padding as well as a rgba with the lighten function and some opacity.

+g. transitions: all or color, 0.5s the time, ease out the effect